ejschmitt/outbound-analytics/README.markdown

 ==================

 A jQuery plugin that allows simple tracking of outbound link clicks using google analytics.
-This plugin tracks outbound clicks as page views, allowing conversion tracking.
+This plugin tracks outbound clicks as page views, allowing conversion tracking (as opposed to event tracking).
 Requires google analytics tracking code to be available.

 Defaults
 --------
-* Target will be set to 'blank', this can be disabled.
+* Target will be set to "\_blank", this can be disabled.
 * Tracking pages will be recorded as 'outbound/{ URL }'

 Quickstart
 ----------
-Add the plugin to the page that includes the google analytics tracking code.
+Add the plugin to the page that includes google analytics tracking code.

 Add a class to outbound links you want to track, such as: